Learn how to smoke pulled pork on a Camp Chef pellet grill following our detailed instructions and recipe below!

 - Heavy-duty plastic scoop to easily transfer pellets

-How to Start Up a Camp Chef Pellet Grill
+Start Up the Camp Chef Pellet Grill

 - *APPLICABLE MODEL* Compatible with Camp Chef, Pit boss, Oklahoma Joes Oklahoma Joes/Country Smokers/Summers Heat/Landmann USA etc.